KamilNiegowski/KamilNiegowski/README.md

 - 🚀 I improve my skills every day  📚

-- 🌱 Currently I am developing in PHP
+- 🌱 Currently I'm developing in PHP

 - 🧠 If I can't do something today, ask me to do it tomorrow 💪

-- ⚡ fun fact: I was a policeman 👮, I became a programmer 👨‍💻
+- ⚡ Fun fact: I was a policeman 👮, I became a programmer 👨‍💻

 <br/>